ceuk/ceuk/README.md

 I am currently working on a new startup with a co-founder in addition to contributing to Open-Source projects when/where I can.

-You can support my work on Mockoon by becoming a [sponsor](https://github.com/sponsors/ceuk).
+You can support my work by becoming a [sponsor](https://github.com/sponsors/ceuk).

 ### Contact/Other Links